ryandash/jellyfin-plugin-myanimelist/README.md

 ## About

-This plugin adds the metadata provider for [MyAnimeList using Jikan](https://jikan.moe/).
+This plugin adds the metadata provider for [MyAnimeList using Jikan](https://jikan.moe/) and MyAnimeList.

 Folders must be formatted as shown below to get valid season information.\
 For accurate data use the anime name from MyAnimeList and Season 01 or the first season anime's name with the anime's season number.\